LAST REVIEWED Dec 18 2020 10 MIN READ

 Bond fund: A fund that invests primarily in bonds and other debt instruments.

 Dollar-cost averaging: An investment strategy where you invest a consistent amount of money over time, e.g. $500 every two weeks, in the same group of assets.
-The goal of this strategy is to help you stick to an investment strategy rather than responding to the ups and downs in the market, which are really difficult to predict (and trying to time the market tends to be a less effective strategy).
+The goal of this strategy is to help you stick to an investment strategy rather than responding to the ups and downs in the market, which are difficult to predict (and trying to time the market tends to be a less effective strategy).

 Exchange-Traded Fund (ETF): An exchange-traded fund is a type of security that involves a collection of securities—such as stocks.
 Similar to a mutual fund except that they can be bought and sold throughout the trading day whereas mutual funds can only be traded at market close.

 Mutual fund: An investment company registered with the SEC that buys a portfolio of securities selected by a professional investment adviser to meet a specified financial goal (investment objective).
-Mutual funds can have actively managed portfolios, where a professional investment adviser creates a unique mix of investments to meet a particular investment objective, or passively managed portfolios, in which the adviser seeks to parallel the performance of a selected benchmark or index.
+Mutual funds can have actively managed portfolios, where a professional investment adviser creates a unique mix of investments to meet a particular investment objective, or passively managed portfolios, in which the adviser seeks to match the performance of a selected benchmark or index.

 Portfolio: A collection of investments such as stocks and bonds that are owned by an individual, organization, or investment fund.